Advice to Telstra Health customers and stakeholders on our response to COVID-19

-- As an organisation we prepare for potential significant external events and have policies and practices to respond during periods such as this.
+As an organisation, we prepare for potential significant external events and have policies and practices to respond during periods such as this.
 We have been updating these policies throughout the pandemic as situations have developed, for better or worse.

-- Where an external meeting or site visit is essential we are introducing strict policies as to who attends and how this is organised with our customers.
+Where an external meeting or site visit is essential, we abide by strict policies as to who attends and how this is organised with our customers.
 If a meeting with you or your organisation is required, we will discuss this with you.

 Caring for our people and the customers we serve

-- We are introducing a range of policies to provide for the wellbeing of your team and the patients you care for as well as the wellbeing of our team.
+We have introduced a range of policies to provide for the wellbeing of your team and the patients you care for, as well as the wellbeing of our team.

-- Where it is necessary to visit patients or clients we will always confer with you first and work to the policies you have in place.
+Where it is necessary to visit patients or clients, we will always discuss this with you first and work to the policies you have in place.

-- We will be ceasing visits to residential aged care facilities over the coming week, however support will still be available for these facilities and you can find out further information by contacting your Telstra Health lead.
+We ceased visits to residential aged care facilities, however support is still be available for these facilities and you can find out further information by contacting your Telstra Health lead.

-- Our Communicare team that supports many Aboriginal Medical Services and rural and remote communities will also be ceasing site visits unless there is some absolute necessity.
-Support will still be available to these communities and you can find out further information by contacting your Telstra Health lead.
+Our Communicare team that supports many Aboriginal Medical Services and rural and remote communities also ceased site visits unless it is an absolute necessity.
+Support is available to these communities and you can find out further information by contacting your Telstra Health lead.